Ruslick/react-burger/README.md

 You can view this project on the website: http://motsukov-app.nomoredomains.icu/

-## Technologies and packages that I used
+## Technologies and packages that were used

 [React](https://ru.reactjs.org/) - for UI